cshhzhao/Awesome-Cross-Domain-Graph-Learning/README.md

 1. **All in One and One for All: A Simple yet Effective Method towards Cross-domain Graph Pretraining**.
    In **KDD'2024**, [[Paper](https://arxiv.org/pdf/2402.09834)]  [[Code](https://github.com/cshhzhao/GCOPE)].

-2. **UniGraph Learning a Cross-Domain Graph Foundation Model From Natural Language**.
+2. **UniGraph: Learning a Unified Cross-Domain Foundation Model for Text-Attributed Graphs**.
    In **arXiv**, [[Paper](https://arxiv.org/pdf/2402.13630)].

 3. **Cross-Domain Graph Data Scaling: A Showcase with Diffusion Models**.